Waveful/custom-uuid/README.md

 #### 3. Make sure the custom UUID is unique enough for your use case

-In this example we are using a dictionary with 12 different characters and a length of 20.
+With the custom UUID example we are using a dictionary with 12 different characters and a length of 20.
 Therefore, the total number of unique identifiers is `12^20 = 3.83e+21`.\
 A large pool of identifiers makes it very unlikely to create duplicates.